offsoc/ReplaceHexPatcher/docs/testing_EN.md

 5. v4 - is v3-based search optimization has been added when there are several identical bytes at the beginning of the pattern
 6. v4.1 - the same v3 algorithm, but with some optimizations and using wildcards wildcards in search and replace patterns
 7. v5 - code ported to C# v4.8 [HexAndReplace/BinaryReplacer](https://github.com/jjxtra/HexAndReplace/blob/master/BinaryReplacer.cs) + slightly expanded.
 It is automatically compiled and used in a Powershell script.
+8. v6 - improved v5 algorithm so that replacement patterns can be used of any length, rather than replacement patterns of the same length as search patterns.

 Of course, the patcher script uses the fastest algorithm/strategy to find and replace bytes.
 At the moment it's v3.